Community Detection in Weighted Multilayer Networks with Ambient Noise: Model and Inference

-Following the methods of estimation proposed in prior work on SBM estimation \cite{Daudin2008,mariadassou2010,paul_randomfx_2018}, $R_{\Xb}(\Zb, \boldsymbol{\tau} )$ represents the multinomial variational distribution wherein each $\tau_{iq}$ approximates the membership allocations.
-The integrated $R_\text{hv}(\Zb ) $ represents the distribution in prior work that is not subject to the signal or noise categorizations.
+Following the methods of estimation proposed in prior work on SBM estimation \cite{Daudin2008,mariadassou2010,paul_randomfx_2018}, $R_{\mathcal X}(\mathcal Z, \boldsymbol{\tau} )$ represents the multinomial variational distribution wherein each $\tau_{iq}$ approximates the membership allocations. $R_\text{hv}(\mathcal Z ) $ is the same as the variational distribution $R$ in prior work.

-Prior VEM-based estimation methods focus on optimizing the Evidence Lower Bound (ELBO) \cite{paul_multilayer_2015,paul_randomfx_2018,mariadassou2010,Daudin2008}. $ \mathcal{L} $ is the approximately optimal likelihood that minimizes the KL Divergence between $R( \Zb , \Cb )$ and the posterior frequency $f( \Zb , \Cb | \Xb ) $.
-It is the sum of the expected frequency and the entropy $\mathcal{H}$ of variational variable $\Zb$: